Skylab 4: Mission highlights

 On December 13, the crew sighted Comet Kohoutek and trained the solar observatory and hand-held cameras on it.
 They gathered spectra on it using the Far Ultraviolet Camera/Spectrograph.
 They continued to photograph it as it approached the Sun.
 On December 30, as it swept out from behind the Sun, Carr and Gibson spotted it as they were performing a spacewalk.

 As Skylab work progressed, the astronauts complained of being pushed too hard, and ground controllers complained they were not getting enough work done.
 NASA determined major contributing factors were a large number of new tasks added shortly before launch with little or no training, and searches for equipment out of place on the station.
-There was a radio conference to air frustrations which led to the workload schedule being modified, and by the end of their mission the crew had completed even more work than originally planned.
+There was a radio conference to air frustrations which led to the workload schedule being modified, and by the end of their mission the crew had completed more work than originally planned.

-Skylab 4 was noted for several important scientific contributions.
+Skylab 4 involved several scientific observations.
 The crew spent many hours studying the Earth.
 Carr and Pogue alternately crewed controls, operating the sensing devices which measured and photographed selected features on the Earth's surface.
 Gibson and the other crew made solar observations, recording about 75,000 new telescopic images of the Sun.
 Images were taken in the X-ray, ultraviolet, and visible portions of the spectrum.

 As the end of their mission drew closer, Gibson continued his watch of the solar surface.
 On January 21, 1974, an active region on the Sun's surface formed a bright spot which intensified and grew.
 Gibson quickly began filming the sequence as the bright spot erupted.
 This film was the first recording from space of the birth of a solar flare.

 The crew also photographed the Earth from orbit.
 Despite instructions not to do so, the crew (perhaps inadvertently) photographed Area 51, causing a minor dispute between various government agencies as to whether the photographs showing this secret facility should be released.
 In the end, the picture was published along with all others in NASA's Skylab image archive, but remained unnoticed for years.

 The Skylab 4 astronauts completed 1,214 Earth orbits and four EVAs totaling 22 hours, 13 minutes.
 They traveled 34.5 million miles (55,500,000 km) in 84 days, 1 hour and 16 minutes in space.
 Skylab 4 was the last Skylab mission; the station fell from orbit in 1979.

 The three astronauts had joined NASA in the mid-1960s, during the Apollo program, with Pogue and Carr becoming part of the likely crew for the cancelled Apollo 19.
-Ultimately none of the crew of Skylab 4 flew in space again, as none of the three had been selected for Apollo–Soyuz and all of them retired from NASA before the first Space Shuttle launch.
+Ultimately none of the crew of Skylab 4 flew in space again, as none of the three were selected for Apollo–Soyuz and all of them retired from NASA before the first Space Shuttle launch.
 Gibson, who had trained as a scientist-astronaut, resigned from NASA in December 1974 to do research on Skylab solar physics data, as a senior staff scientist with The Aerospace Corporation of Los Angeles, California.